-Non-Content.
+A. Non-Content.
 Constant Contact will produce non-content information such as basic subscriber information which may include the following subject to a valid request:

-- Email addresses
+ii.
+Email addresses

-- Date and time of account creation
+iii.
+Date and time of account creation

 v.
 IP Logs

-- Content.
+B. Content.
 Constant Contact will only produce customer content (such as website files and email content) pursuant to a valid search warrant from an entity with proper jurisdiction.